jdx/mise/docs/rtx.md

 migrate its internal directories, moving `~/.local/share/rtx/installs/*` to `~/.local/share/mise/installs/*` (skipping python which cannot be moved), `~/.local/share/rtx/plugins` to `~/.local/share/mise/plugins`, and `~/.config/rtx` to `~/.config/mise` (if the destination does not exist).
-Python installs will need to be reinstalled with `rtx install`.
+Python installs will need to be reinstalled with `mise install`.

 `mise` will continue reading `.rtx.toml` files for some time but that eventually will be deprecated so please rename them to `.mise.toml`. `mise` will not read from `RTX_*`